 RESPONSIBILITIES OF SUCCESSFUL APPLICANTS

-Successful applicants will be expected to submit a (1) page report by the end of the month following their training opportunity, detailing their experience and the expected outcomes.
-Applicants will also have to submit evidence that that they attended the training opportunity, such as a plane ticket or an accommodation receipt or a short course registration receipt.
+Successful applicants will be expected to submit one (1) page report by the end of the month following their training opportunity, detailing their experience and the expected outcomes.
+Applicants will also have to submit evidence that they attended the training opportunity, such as a plane ticket or an accommodation receipt, or a short course registration receipt.